 Use regularly updated, high-quality content relevant to your industry, or utilise guest blogging and blogger outreach to garner attention from peers and more influential figures within your niche.

-It’s a great platform for business owner to get in touch with their customers, socialise and build lasting bridges, share humorous or insightful content, and ultimately humanise their brand and presence.
+It’s a great platform for business owners to connect with their customers, socialise and build lasting bridges, share humorous or insightful content, and ultimately humanise their brand and presence.

 Blogging is only the first and most rewarding entry for online marketing tips; they pay off long-term, but a castle is only built on a strong foundation.